 Mr. Kurman is listed in the 10th Edition of Who’s Who in American Law.
 In 2007, he was named to the Greater Baltimore’s Legal Elite list, which is a readers' poll conducted by Baltimore SmartCEO magazine.
 He also received the highest professional (AV) rating from his peers, as reported by Martindale-Hubbell.

-Mr. Kurman has also been selected as one of Maryland's Super Lawyers from 2010-2012; Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
+Mr. Kurman has also been selected as a Maryland Super Lawyer from 2010-2013 and 2016-2017.
+Super Lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.